 Conclusion

-Even if you feel good, you should still see your doctor for regular check-ups.
-These visits can aid you to prevent problems in the future.
-Regular screening might even save your life.
-When you notice a disease early you can avoid complications and improve quality of life.
-To know more about the common screening tests, please refer to basic screening tests guidebook.
+You should still see your doctor for regular check-ups even if you feel good.
+These visits can aid you in preventing problems in the future.
+Routine screening saves your life.
+When you notice a disease early, you can avoid complications and improve your quality of life.
+To learn more about the standard screening tests, please refer to the essential screening tests guidebook.

-Regular monitoring and early detection are essential to treating cancers, monitoring chronic problems like diabetes, kidney diseases, and avoiding strokes and heart attacks.
-This all adds up to an improved peace of mind and being more in control of your own health.
+Regular monitoring and early detection are essential to treating cancers, monitoring chronic problems like diabetes and kidney diseases, and avoiding strokes and heart attacks.
+This all adds up to improved peace of mind and more control of your health.